nexto123/data-centric-cook-book/README.md

 ## Testing

 Usually, python apps are required to use test automation, and the python unittest libraries can be employed for the job.
-But at this time all test were done manually.
-This isn't very efficient, but my experience with unittest isn't sufficient at this time and this is a time bound project.
+But at this time all my test were done manually.

-In my code, I leave comments and remarks to explain as best to any reader to help understand my motive for whichever code I've written.
-CRUD is a very common term used in databases, which stands for Create, Read, Update & Delete.
-After several tests, all crud functions are working as they should. flask worked well, flask paginate worked very well too.
-Now, flask paginate is the extension responsible for the pagination on the pages.
-Its usage was a bit tricky, but once you understand how it works, it becomes very useful.
-Another tricky bit is when writing string queries if there are styles that would work within python file they won't necessarily work within the JInja templates.
-I'll be leaving bits of info's within my templates to explain some templating.
+i.
+The Like button: In the normal sense, a validated user can only like a post once, but since my goal is to demonstrate a basic interaction of the database and not to overstep the scope of the project, user validation wasn't my aim for the like button.
+I simply developed a counting system to keep track of clicks and save the value to the database.
+So when the user clicks the favourite button, it would be counted as +1.
+I also gave all the entries a like value of 1 just as not left bare.
+I could start them with zero or empty space that wasn't my goal.

+ii.
+Flask-Paginate: The paging function wasn't very efficient as the application grew cumbersome and difficult due to poor documentation of flask-paginate.
+In the future, I'll employ the use of ``` request. referrer ```
+URL style for my pages, as I've come to under its use better.

+iii.
+The recipe ingredient: The placement wasn't the most ideal, and my plan was to have all the necessary features on the card.
+Some ingredients could be a lot in terms of wording and would be best if there was an allotted page for every recipe.
+In the future, I will add a read more button to give an extension to the recipe on a full page.

-At this point, the app works well on these screens, the iphone6/6+/7/7+/8/8+, Galaxy s5 and desktops.
+At this point, the app works well on the various mobile screens, the iphone6/6+/7/7+/8/8+, Galaxy s5 and desktops.

 ## Deployment To Git & Heroku